Frosty Leo Nebula: Naming

+The nebula's central star has itself been called "Frosty Leo"; this name was officially approved by the IAU Working Group on Star Names on 13 June 2026.

 Characteristics

 The Frosty Leo Nebula has two lobes that are separated by 2 between which is an almost edge-on dust ring.
 It also has two relatively faint but prominent compact nebulosities, or ansae, separated by ~23 along the polar axis of the PPN.
 The PPN as a whole has an hourglass like shape.
 It has an inclination angle of 15° relative to the plane of the sky.
 Its molecular envelope is expanding at a rate of ~25 km/s.

 Observation history

 This PPN was observed in 1983 by the Infrared Astronomical Satellite (IRAS) and noticed for its exceptionally cold IRAS color temperatures.
 It also has a uniquely sharp maximum at 60-μM.

 Point symmetry

 It is the first bipolar PPN known to have point reflection symmetry (all others being axially symmetric).
 Point symmetry is a fairly common trait of planetary nebulae as found in NGC 2022, NGC 2371-2, NGC 6309, Cat's Eye Nebula, NGC 6563, Dumbbell Nebula, Saturn Nebula, A24, and Hb5.
 Morris & Reipurth 1990 postulate that point symmetry is either due to the bipolar outflow being directed by a precessing disc or a precessing common envelope binary.